Arduino-IRremote/Arduino-IRremote/README.md

 - Since the decoded values are now in `IrReceiver.decodedIRData` and not in `results` any more, remove the line `decode_results results` or similar.
 - Like for the Serial object, call [`IrReceiver.begin(IR_RECEIVE_PIN, ENABE_ED_FEEDBACK);`](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/master/examples/ReceiveDemo/ReceiveDemo.ino#L38) or `IrReceiver.begin(IR_RECEIVE_PIN, DISABLE_LED_FEEDBACK);` instead of the `IrReceiver.enableIRIn();` or `irrecv.enableIRIn();` in setup().
 - Old `decode(decode_results *aResults)` function is replaced by simple `decode()`.
 So if you have a statement `if(irrecv.decode(&results))` replace it with `if (IrReceiver.decode())`.
-- The decoded result is now in in `IrReceiver.decodedIRData` and not in `results` any more, therefore replace any occurrences of `results.value`  and / or `results.decode_type` (and similar) to `IrReceiver.decodedIRData.decodedRawData` and / or `IrReceiver.decodedIRData.decodedRawData`.
+- The decoded result is now in in `IrReceiver.decodedIRData` and not in `results` any more, therefore replace any occurrences of `results.value` and `results.decode_type` (and similar) to `IrReceiver.decodedIRData.decodedRawData` and `IrReceiver.decodedIRData.protocol`.
 - Overflow, Repeat and other flags are now in [`IrReceiver.receivedIRData.flags`](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/master/src/IRremote.h#L126).
 - Seldom used: `results.rawbuf` and `results.rawlen` must be replaced by `IrReceiver.decodedIRData.rawDataPtr->rawbuf` and `IrReceiver.decodedIRData.rawDataPtr->rawlen`.

+# Running your 2.x program with the 3.x library version
-- For **NEC, Panasonic, Sony, Samsung and JVC** the `IrReceiver.decodedIRData.decodedRawData`  is now LSB-first, as the definition of these protocols suggests!
-To use your **old MSB-first 32 bit IR data codes**, you must activate the line `#define USE_OLD_DECODE` in IRremoteInt.h.<br/>
+- The `results.value` is not set by the new decoders and for **NEC, Panasonic, Sony, Samsung and JVC** the `IrReceiver.decodedIRData.decodedRawData` is now LSB-first, as the definition of these protocols suggests!<br/>
+ To use your **old MSB-first 32 bit IR data codes**, you must have `decode_results results` and call `decode(&results)` as in most old sources.
+- The old functions `sendNEC()` and `sendJVC()` are deprecated and renamed to `sendNECMSB()` and `sendJVCMSB()` to make it clearer that they send data with MSB first, which is not the standard for NEC and JVC.
+Use them to send your **old MSB-first 32 bit IR data codes**.
+In the new version you will send NEC commands not by 32 bit codes but by a (constant) 8 bit address and an 8 bit command.

+# Convert old MSB first 32 bit IR data codes to new LSB first 32 bit IR data codes
-  To convert one into the other, you must reverse the byte positions and then reverse all bit positions of each byte or write it as one binary string and reverse/mirror it.
+  To convert one into the other, you must reverse the byte positions and then reverse all bit positions of each byte or write it as one binary string and reverse/mirror it.<br/>
   Example:<br/>
   0xCB340102 byte reverse -> 02 01 34 CB bit reverse-> 40 80 2C D3.<br/>
   0xCB340102 is binary 11001011001101000000000100000010.<br/>
   0x40802CD3 is binary 01000000100000000010110011010011.<br/>
   If you read the first binary sequence backwards (right to left), you get the second sequence.
-- The old functions `sendNEC()` and `sendJVC()` are deprecated and renamed to `sendNECMSB()` and `sendJVCMSB()` to make it clearer that they send data with MSB first, which is not the standard for NEC and JVC.
-Use them to send your **old MSB-first 32 bit IR data codes**.
-In the new version you will send NEC commands not by 32 bit codes but by a (constant) 8 bit address and an 8 bit command.

 # FAQ
 - IR does not work right when I use Neopixels (aka WS2811/WS2812/WS2812B) or other libraries blocking interrupts for a longer time (> 50 us).<br/>